 Participants for both studies came from the Population Study of Chinese Elderly in Chicago (PINE).
-The first study quizzed people on their oral health and gave them five cognitive tests to complete.
+The

 Social support referred to how often they felt able to open up to or rely on their family members or friends.
 Researchers defined social strain as how often participants experienced excessive demands or criticism from friends or relatives.

 Out of the more than 2,700 Chinese Americans interviewed, almost half reported tooth-related symptoms.
 Just over a quarter said they had experienced dry mouth.